Mvwestbury/AncientGenomicsWorkshop25/README.md

 # Task 2: Population genomic analyses
 Note: It can take awhile to run so while plotting the first outputs make sure the others are running in the background

-### Preparation
-* Make a text file with a list of the bam files you want to use (e.g. Bamlist.txt below)

 ## Run analyses to infer population structure
 ### PCA (GL and pseudo haploid base call)
+* Make a text file with a list of the bam files you want to use (e.g. Bamlist.txt below)

-* Performed genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls - This example applies filters I commonly use, if you want to know what all filters mean they are listed in the .arg file output after running the command
+* Perform genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls - This example applies filters I commonly use, if you want to know what all filters mean they are listed in the .arg file output after running the command

 `angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Croc_0.1x_mInd13 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -r HiC_scaffold_1 -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 13 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref ~/data/References/Crocuta/GWHAZPN00000000.genome_HiC.fasta`

-* Use PCANGSD to computed a covariance matrix from the GL `pcangsd -b Spottedmap_minind11.beagle.gz -t 2 -o Spottedmap_minind11_pcangsd`
+* Use PCANGSD to computed a covariance matrix from the GL

+`pcangsd -b Spottedmap_minind11.beagle.gz -t 2 -o Spottedmap_minind11_pcangsd`

 * Plot the covariance matrices using R